dunlapww/futbol/DTR_futbol.md

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):

 1) Create work branch, work, commit regularly, push branch when finished, submit PR when working branch finished
-2) A minimum of 2 people look at/comment on PR before merging *Send out slack message when submit a PR*
+2) Pull requests cannot be approved by submitter of pull request.
+A minimum of 2 people must review and approve a pull request before merge into main (3 people preferred, but to balance thoroughness with expediency, the second person to approve should plan on merging) look at/comment on PR before merging
+  *Send out slack message when submit a PR*
   *Utilize github slackbot to send automatic updates* *Respond to PR before next scheduled meetup.*